1247350913/content/README.md

-This is an information repository containing content I have learned from various sources.
+This is an information repository containing content I have learned from various sources over time for ongoing learning.

 <h2 align="center"> Academia </h2>